UC Essay Examples – Personal Insight Questions 1-8

 Analysis:

-In this essay, you can see that I dedicate a fair amount of time to the problem.
+In this UC example essay, you can see that I dedicate a fair amount of time to the problem.
 The first two paragraphs set up what happened to the student and their best friend’s family.
 If I were editing this essay—and the student had a substantial amount more to say about the Narcan group—I might shorten those two paragraphs and leave space at the end for more reflection and balance, especially if the student had more achievement-oriented information to include.

 Writing about the positive things you brought to the situation is the crucial part here.
 The admissions officers want to know about the context for the solution, yes, but the more important thing here is your character that has allowed you to improve your community.
 You need to provide significant, concrete details that demonstrate your contribution to your school or community.
 In this case, the student is able to provide a time frame, the name of outside organizations with which they organized, the number of people trained, and an approximate number of lives saved.
 This is a Herculean effort that I invented for the sake of this prompt, however, I’m using it to show you the kinds of information you should provide.

-Maybe you didn’t create a live-saving program at your school, but perhaps you organized a fundraiser that brought in hundreds of dollars for cancer research or even your marching band’s annual competition trip.
+Maybe you didn’t create a life-saving program at your school, but perhaps you organized a fundraiser that brought in hundreds of dollars for cancer research or even your marching band’s annual competition trip.
 Tell us that.
 And tell us how you did it.
 Maybe you organized the calendars of thirty different students to do tabling during different periods of the school day.
 Maybe you held a week’s worth of car washes in the parking lot of your local library, and you had to coordinate the efforts between the library staff and fifteen volunteers.
 Or perhaps you were in charge of keeping the cash box, opening a bank account, and ensuring the safe transfer of funds to the organization.

 Those are the kinds of concrete details this essay wants to see.
-Be sure to gas yourself up and don’t be afraid to sound like you’re “bragging:” UC wants to see your personal achievements.
+Be sure to gas yourself up and don’t be afraid to sound like you’re “bragging”: UC wants to see your personal achievements.

 Essay Prompt #8: